 Suits come in a variety of different fabrics.
 If you're looking for a suit for the long run, your best bet would be one which contains wool.
 Wool is durable and keeps you warm (perfect for UK weather!) yet is also breathable.
 However, if you're not expecting to wear said suit on a regular basis you could get away with a poly-viscose fabric which generally appears on more subtle designs.

 With so many options out there, the fit can be a daunting one and generally comes down to your body shape but from experience, you can't go wrong with a slim fit suit.
 It ticks a lot of boxes being contemporary, flattering and versatile and is the most preferred option today.
-If you need some guidance on how your suit should fit, we've written a whole post on it here.
+If you need some guidance on how your suit should fit, we've written a whole article on it!

 Your suit is going to need a little more tender love and care than your casual wear in order to prolong its life.
 After all, you're investing in some pricey threads so it's only right that you treat them well.
 An important thing to note is that a suit can be dry cleaned only, but not after every wear, if anything you'll want to keep dry cleaning to a minimum and only get it done when it is completely necessary.
 In between dry cleaning you can dab clean and air it out.